octokerbs/Lego-Dark-Theme/README.md

 </div>

 ## Install
-Find it on the VSCode extension marketplace as `Lego Dark theme`
+Find it on the VSCode extension marketplace as `Lego Dark Theme`

 or install it manually launching VS Code Quick Open (Ctrl+P), paste the following command, and press enter.
 ```